-19.1 BU's academic expectations for you are in the Student Handbook or Code of Practice for Research Degrees that we give you when you enrol.
+19.1 BU's academic expectations for you are in the Student Handbook or Code of Practice for Research Degrees which will be made available to you when you enrol.
 Detailed regulations apply to each course, including in relation to maximum periods for completion of courses, pass marks and adjustments, requirements for progression, submission of coursework (including the consequences of late submission), attendance at examinations and requirements for particular awards and classifications.
-These regulations also set out requirements and restrictions on reassessment and re-sits, repetition of units, and caps on marks in some circumstances.
+These regulations also set out requirements and restrictions on re-assessment and re-sits, repetition of units, and caps on marks in some circumstances.